CGMP in the Pharmaceutical Industry – Good Manufacturing Practice at the Current Standard

 - Quality: Ensures consistent product standards and efficacy.

-- Cost Efficiency: Prevents recalls and production downtime.
+- Cost Efficiency: Prevents expensive recalls, legal fees, and production downtime.

-- Market Access: Enables regulatory approval and international recognition (e.g., by FDA and EMA).
+- Market Access: Enables regulatory approval and international recognition (FDA/EMA).